background

 Our people

-Our company culture is the foundation of our success, defined by our shared values, how we collaborate, and our commitment to fostering an environment where every employee feels valued, respected, and empowered.
-We believe that a strong, inclusive culture drives innovation, resilience, and ultimately, our ability to deliver on our promises to customers and stakeholders.
-Our employee handbook forms the foundation of our company culture, code of conduct, and all other HR-related policies.
-The following paragraphs is a selection from this handbook and more about Our People.
+Our strong, inclusive company culture is central to this commitment.
+Fostering an environment where every employee feels valued, respected, and empowered.
+We believe that a strong, inclusive culture drives innovation, resilience, and ultimately, our ability to deliver on our promises to customers and stakeholders

 To promote physical health, we offer weekly yoga sessions, bootcamps, and monthly massages.
 For mental wellbeing, we’ve partnered with Praatuit and OpenUp, providing all employees with access to an external person of trust and confidential, professional mental health support whenever they need it.
-Our employees are allowed to bring their dog to the office, as studies have shown that this can lower stress on the workplace.

 Given our international presence in the Netherlands and China, we actively work to bridge cultural divides and promote understanding.
 We commit to fair hiring, promotion, and development practices, ensuring equal opportunity for all.